Chandan9898Kumar/AI_CHAT_BOT/backend/README.md

 5. LangChain provides advanced features out of the box, making apps smarter and faster to develop.
 ```

+> Note : Langchain provides many built-in tools like: PromptTemplate , OutputParser etc. which helps right code easier. and these tools used to:

+1. Build chain.
+2. Work with Prompts, Agents, Memory.
+3. Integrate with various LLMs Like: Openai, Claude, Gemini etc.

 ### What is a Chain in LangChain?

 A Chain is like a recipe—a fixed set of steps done in order.
 Each step processes data and passes its output to the next step.
 Good for tasks where inputs and outputs flow in a clear, straight path.
+We can say it is a rule based process.

 `Exmaple `
 chain might: >